Forgiveness is an important skill to learn because living with a grudge is one of the hardest things in the world.

 Part forgiveness drama, part punch-up slug-fest, Warrior came out swinging as a mixed martial arts film that stunned audiences with how emotionally mature it was.

-Warrior follows the lives of two brothers—Tommy (Tom Hardy) and Brendan (Joel Edgerton)—who find themselves in direct opposition during an MMA tournament.
+Warrior follows the lives of two brothers—Tommy (played by Tom Hardy) and Brendan (played by Joel Edgerton)—who find themselves in direct opposition during an MMA tournament.

 But they're also at war emotionally: Tommy blames Brendan for leaving him on his own with his dying mother and alcoholic father, while Brendan is furious that no one gave him the chance to say goodbye to his mother before she passed away.